-There he stood, holding the staff of God high so Joshua and his army would have the advantage over the Amalekites.
-But he got tired.
+There Moses stood, holding the staff of God high so Joshua and his army would have the advantage over the Amalekites.
+But he got tired and rightly so.
 War is tiring.
 Keeping the advantage is tiring.
-And all he wanted to do was rest.
-But everytime he dropped his arms, the Amalekites got the advantage.
+And all poor old Moses wanted to do was rest.

-Moses friends knew he was tired.
-They also witnessed the fact that everytime he lowered his arms, the advantage shifted.
-So they brought him a rock to sit on and they stood on each side and held his hands up for him.
+Moses’ friends knew he was tired.
+They also witnessed the fact that every time he lowered his arms, the advantage of war shifted.
+So they brought a rock for him to sit on and take a load off…and then, they stood on each side and held his hands up for him!

 Who are the friends who will find a rock for us to rest on and hold our hands up?